neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 (new-project-aws)=
 ### Connecting to central storage through Amazon Web Services (AWS) S3 Bucket

-To set up AWS connection we need to provide:
+Following details are required in the configs before setting up AWS connection:

 1) **aws_access_key_id:** This is the the access key ID that allows you to connect to AWS buckets and can be set up through the AWS website.
 See [here](https://repost.aws/knowledge-center/create-access-key) for a guide on creating an access key.